 ChE 101.
 Chemical Reaction Engineering.
 9 units (3-0-6); second term.
 Prerequisites: ChE 62 and ChE 63 ab, or instructor’s permission.
 Elements of chemical kinetics and chemically reacting systems.
 Homogeneous and heterogeneous catalysis.
 Chemical reactor analysis.
 Instructor: Arnold.

 ChE 103 abc.
 Transport Phenomena.
 9 units (3-0-6); first, second, third terms.
 Prerequisite: ACM 95/100 abc or concurrent registration, or instructor’s permission.
 A rigorous development of the basic differential equations of conservation of momentum, energy, and mass in fluid systems.
 Solution of problems involving fluid flow, heat transfer, and mass transfer.
-Instructors: Kornfield, Staff.
+Instructors: Kornfield, Shapiro, Davis.

 ChE/BE 112.
 Design, Invention, and Fundamentals of Microfluidic Systems.
 9 units (3-0-6); second term.
 This course combines three parts.
 First, it will cover fundamental aspects of kinetics, mass-transport, and fluid physics that are relevant to microfluidic systems.
 Second, it will provide an understanding of how new technologies are invented and reduced to practice.
 Finally, students in the course will work together to design microfluidic systems that address challenges in Global Health, with an emphasis on students’ inventive contributions and creativity.
 Students will be encouraged and helped, but not required, to develop their inventions further by working with OTT and entrepreneurial resources on campus.
 Participants in this course benefit from enrollment of students with diverse backgrounds and interests.
 For chemical engineers, suggested but not required courses are ChE 101 (Chemical Reaction Engineering) and ChE 103abc (Transport Phenomena).
 Students are encouraged to contact the instructor to discuss enrollment.
-Instructors: Ismagilov.
+Instructor: Ismagilov.